AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Weber · least cost

-Optimize transport + labor + clusters.
+Optimize transport + labor + clusters together.

 Bulk-reducing vs bulk-gaining